 From I-90, take exit 277 for Hwy 2 toward Davenport.
 Drive 13 miles and turn right onto Deep Creek Road.
 Drive 2.2 miles and arrive at the event location.

 Deep Creek Farms811 North Deep Creek RoadMedical Lake, WA 99022

 Join us at the pavilion (in the center of civillian camp, near the sutlers) for educational and entertaining presentations by some of our brightest living historians throughout the weekend.
 Get in-depth looks into the times of the Civil War, and meet some of the famous characters of the war!
-If you see a presentation that strikes your fancy, check our the schedule further below to find the date and time.
+Here's our lineup of presentations from 2016, the 2017 list is yet to be determined:

 Lincoln and Grant discuss the war.By Keith Deaton and Don McConnell

 Mourning 1860's Styleby Chris Marshall

 Their meanings, their significance, and the soldiers who fought under them.by Rhett Kearns as Walter Taylor